Last fall, Taylor Research Group (TRG) was pleased to welcome a new junior research associate to our team: Kylie Armo.

 Additionally, given her experience as a social media and marketing intern for ClimateStore, Kylie is also becoming involved in TRG’s ongoing social media efforts by posting on our Twitter and Facebook pages as well as penning blogs for us.

-Both Scott and Kylie recently became members of the Environmental Law Institute and will begin attending their seminars to sharpen and hone their knowledge about timely environmental legal issues.
-They look forward to continuing their work on TRG’s diverse array of research projects, including those related to environmental litigation, on behalf of our clientele.
+Kylie recently became members of the Environmental Law Institute and will begin attending their seminars to sharpen and hone her knowledge about timely environmental legal issues.
+She looks forward to continuing their work on TRG’s diverse array of research projects, including those related to environmental litigation, on behalf of our clientele.